bravoserver/bravo/docs/features.rst

 --------

 Bravo understands how to manipulate and transfer geometry.
-In addition, Bravo can read and write the NBT disk format.
+In addition, Bravo can read and write the Alpha NBT and Beta MCR disk formats.

 Time
 ----